KarthigaSethu/LAPD-Data-Analysis/README.md

 Furtheremore, there is a compiled version of the code in HTML "DataAnalysis_CodeAndOutput.html".

-Finally, the analysis is reported in the PDF.
+Finally, the report is in PDF format in the file "LAPD_Analysis_Report".